This page contains affiliate links. Please read our disclosure for more info.

 To make the most of a trip to Disney and avoid long queues, you need to plan in advance.

-Prioritize the attractions you most want to do and ride them first thing in the morning or use the new paid Lightning Lanes.
+Prioritize the attractions you most want to do and ride them first thing in the morning or use the paid Lightning Lanes.
 A little planning makes Disney much more enjoyable.

 Disney World in Orlando, Florida has four main parks: Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios.
 Each one is very different and I recommend dedicating at least one full day to each park.